 Many of the challenges with OAT relate to imperfections of the national regulation and may need to be challenged through national coordination bodies.
-This requires concerted advocacy efforts of multiple stakeholders including patient groups and practitioners.
+This requires concerted advocacy efforts of multiple stakeholders, including patient groups and practitioners.
 However, certain improvements are possible at facility level and do not require revision of national level policies.
 CLM data (e.g., client satisfaction survey data triangulated with clinical records) may be a powerful tool in negotiations with service providers regarding improvements.

 Other types of treatment of Substance Use Disorders (SUD)

 Apart from opioid agonist treatment (OAT/OST) other forms of treatment can be utilised for substance use disorders.
-Those include inpatient detoxification, outpatient drug dependence treatment, inpatient short-term treatment, inpatient or residential long-term treatment, peer-based support groups (such as 12-step Narcotics Anonymous groups) as well as brief interventions delivered in non-specialist settings.
+These include inpatient detoxification, outpatient drug dependence treatment, inpatient short-term treatment, inpatient or residential long-term treatment, peer-based support groups (such as 12-step Narcotics Anonymous groups), and brief interventions delivered in non-specialist settings.

-OST is the only type of SUD treatment that can be classified as an HIV prevention and care intervention.
-The others, despite their relatively low effectiveness, can be considered important services, aimed at improving the quality of life of PWID.
-Organisations aiming at satisfying the needs and protecting the rights of PWID often find the opportunities to deliver these services to their clients.
-However, in most cases these services are funded from sources not meant for HIV prevention and care.
+OST is the only type of SUD treatment classified as an HIV prevention and care intervention.
+The others, despite their relatively low effectiveness, can be considered important services aimed at improving the quality of life of PWID.
+Organisations aimed at satisfying the needs and protecting the rights of PWID often find opportunities to deliver these services to their clients.
+However, these services are usually funded from sources not meant for HIV prevention and care.

 It should be specially noted that compulsory drug dependence treatment methods, based on detention and forced fulfilment of staff requirements by the detained patients, are unacceptable.
-In March 2012 International Labour Organisation; Office of the High Commissioner for Human Rights; United Nations Development Programme; United Nations Educational, Scientific and Cultural Organisation; United Nations Population Fund; United Nation High Commissioner for Refugees; United Nations Children’s Fund; United Nations Office on Drugs and Crime; United Nations Entity for Gender Equality and the Empowerment of Women; World Food Programme; World Health Organisation; and Joint United Nations Programme on HIV/AIDS issues a joint statement and urged the countries that utilise these forms of treatment for drug dependent people to immediately close such institutions and release the detained people, as well as ensure that people who require health services can access those in the community settings and on voluntary basis.
-The statement notes serious breaches of human rights in such centres, low effectiveness of such methods of drug treatment, their high cost, as well as their negative influence on efforts aimed at ensuring universal access to HIV prevention, care, support and treatment.
-The international organisations that issued the statement offered necessary support to countries that are willing to replace such institutions with alternative ones, which are more effective from the public health perspective and acceptable from human rights perspective.
+In March 2012 International Labour Organisation, Office of the High Commissioner for Human Rights, United Nations Development Programme, United Nations Educational, Scientific and Cultural Organisation, United Nations Population Fund, United Nation High Commissioner for Refugees, United Nations Children’s Fund, United Nations Office on Drugs and Crime, United Nations Entity for Gender Equality and the Empowerment of Women, World Food Programme, World Health Organisation; and Joint United Nations Programme on HIV/AIDS issued a joint statement urging countries to utilise these forms of treatment for drug dependent people to immediately close such institutions and release detained people, as well as ensure that people who require health services can access those in the community settings voluntarily.
+The statement notes serious breaches of human rights in such centres, low effectiveness of such methods of drug treatment, excessive costs, and their negative influence on efforts to ensure universal access to HIV prevention, care, support and treatment.
+The international organisations that issued the statement offered necessary support to countries willing to replace such institutions with alternatives, which are more effective from a public health perspective and more acceptable from a human rights perspective.

-CLM can play an important role in documentation of human rights abuses and other issues facing patients of rehabilitation and treatment centres, raising these issues with the owners and managers as well as with governmental agencies regulating the delivery of services to PWUD, and advocating for the required improvements.
+CLM can play an important role in the documentation of human rights abuses and other issues facing patients of rehabilitation and treatment centres, raising these issues with the owners and managers as well as with governmental agencies regulating the delivery of services to PWUD, and advocating for the required improvements.

 HIV Testing, PrEP and Treatment of HIV Infection

-In addition to their direct prevention effect, HIV prevention and harm reduction programmes play significant role in ensuring access of key populations to HIV testing and treatment.
+In addition to their direct prevention effect, HIV prevention and harm reduction programmes play a significant role in ensuring access of key populations to HIV testing and treatment.
 Marginalised communities often delay seeking healthcare until they face acute phases of the disease.
 Enrolment in prevention programme facilitates access to HIV testing services.
 Many programmes also provide various support services that assist HIV positive clients through treatment initiation and help with retention.